EndPointCorp/end-point-blog/2013/06/20/debugging-obscure-postgres-problems.html.md

   O_RDONLY|O_NONBLOCK|O_DIRECTORY) = 22
 ```

-The actual call was 16 directories deep, I'm just showing three
+The actual call was 16 directories deep, I’m just showing three
 for brevity!
 So the problem was definitely with the /usr/share/zoneinfo file.
 A look at the file system showed that /usr/share/zoneinfo was a directory,
-which contained a symlink named "zoneinfo" inside of it.
+which contained a symlink named “zoneinfo” inside of it.
 Where did that
 symlink point to?

 ```